justonhart/recursion-exercises/README.md

 ### sumSquares.js
 This function accepts a multi-dimensional array, and returns the sum of the squares of the integers it contains.

+### replicate.js
+This fuction accepts a value and a number N, and returns an array containing the value N times.